bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 };
 ```

-With a Less file `thestyles.less` having contents like:
+Then, create a Less file named `thestyles.less` having contents like:

 ```css
 body {